sazoo/mintpalapi/README.md

 Ex. `java -jar MarketWatcher.jar .\output.csv MINT/BTC`

-Output is in Comma Seperated Values, but you can use any extension and it should be easily imported into Excel or most other spreadsheet programs.
+Output is stored in a in a list of Comma Seperated Values, but feel free to use any extension and it should be easily imported into Excel or most other spreadsheet programs.